apache/trafficcontrol/docs/source/api/v4/servers_hostname_update_status.rst

 :parent_pending:       A boolean telling whether or not any :term:`Topology` ancestor or :term:`parent` of this server has pending updates
 :parent_reval_pending: A boolean telling whether or not any :term:`Topology` ancestor or :term:`parent` of this server has pending :term:`Content Invalidation Jobs`
 :reval_pending:        ``true`` if the server has pending :term:`Content Invalidation Jobs`, ``false`` otherwise

-	.. note:: While not officially deprecated, this is based on the values corresponding to ``revalUpdateTime`` and ``revalApplyTime``.
-It is preferred to rely on the timestamp fields going forward as this will likely be deprecated in the future.

 :revalUpdateTime:      The last time a content invalidation/revalidation request was submitted for this server.
 This field defaults to standard epoch
 :revalApplyTime:       The last time a content invalidation/revalidation request was applied by this server.
 This field defaults to standard epoch
 :status:               The name of the status of this server

 	.. seealso:: :ref:`health-proto` gives more information on how these statuses are used, and the ``GET`` method of the :ref:`to-api-statuses` endpoint can be used to retrieve information about all server statuses configured in Traffic Ops.

 :upd_pending:       ``true`` if the server has pending updates, ``false`` otherwise

-	.. note:: While not officially deprecated, this is based on the values corresponding to ``configUpdateTime`` and ``configApplyTime``.
-It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

 :use_reval_pending: A boolean which tells :term:`ORT` whether or not this version of Traffic Ops should use pending :term:`Content Invalidation Jobs`

 	.. note:: This field was introduced to give :term:`ORT` the ability to work with Traffic Control versions 1.x and 2.x seamlessly - as of Traffic Control v3.0 there is no reason for this field to ever be ``false``.